By

 Muslim public opinion does not buy Western claims of press autonomy.
 Nixon's top

-aides, seizing an opportunity to calm the US public about Vietnam, had
+aides, seizing an opportunity to calm the

 **[begin text] The worldly interests and